 We are excited to embrace the latest technology to provide expanded access, improved communication and cost savings for our stockholders and the Company.
 Hosting a virtual meeting will enable increased stockholder attendance and participation since stockholders can participate from any location around the world.
-You will be able to attend the Annual Meeting online and submit your questions by visiting www.virtualshareholdermeeting/SELB.

-You also will be able to vote your shares electronically at the Annual Meeting if you are a stockholder of record or have a legal proxy from your bank or brokerage firm.
+You will be able to attend the Annual Meeting online and submit your questions by visiting www.virtualshareholdermeeting.com/SELB2019.
+You also will be able to vote your shares electronically at the Annual Meeting.